 Avoid putting any type of product (especially ones that contain Molasses) into a hydro reservoir or irrigation system.
 That is a sticky mess waiting to happen!

 5. You Can (and Should) Supplement Regularly.

-By dumping synthetic macronutrients down your plant’s throats, you may end up with a fat plant, but you are basically just making plant fois gras instead of growing plant athletes.
+By dumping synthetic macronutrients down your plant’s throats, you may end up with a fat plant, but you are just making plant foie gras instead of growing plant athletes.

 The general rule of thumb is to inoculate once a week, whether growing in soil or hydro.
 This gives your plants enough time between doses so that you don’t cause nutrient burn, but frequently enough that they get all of the benefits.

 The More You Know the Better You Grow